Here are a few of my pet peeves about the mistaken perceptions involving the Superman mythos (in no particular order of importance).

 5) Doing Superman an injustice

 In recent years, too many times have comicbook and movie writers tried to push the character of Superman into the dark, foreboding world of evil and destruction.
 One example is that of the Injustice storyline.
 It started as a video game and found its way into the comics.
 In this world, Superman basically becomes a dictator and is so caught up in his personal quest that he ceases to know right from wrong.
 Granted, this has become the equivalent of a 1990s Elseworlds storyline, but that isn’t how it began.
 Even when the film Man of Steel came out, and its even darker sequel Batman v Superman: Dawn of Justice, I couldn’t help but facepalm at the total lack of understanding of the character and his motivations.
 He does the right thing because it is the right thing to do… simple as that.
-No angst driven vendetta, no desire to take over the world because he is more powerful than all of us, and certainly no horribly dysfunctional step-parenting by telling him that it’s “maybe” alright to let people on a bus die to protect his secrecy or that he “doesn’t owe this world anything.”
+No angst driven vendetta, no desire to take over the world because he is more powerful than all of us, and certainly no horribly dysfunctional step-parenting by telling him that it’s “maybe” alright to let people on a bus die to protect his secrecy or that “you don’t owe this world a thing.
+You never did.”
 That kind of writing takes everything away from the heart of the character.
 Superman needs to be… Superman.
 That is what makes him special, and that is what will give his character longevity throughout the coming decades.